Craig Stammen

-Craig Nicholas Stammen (born March 9, 1984) is an American professional baseball manager and former pitcher who currently serves as the manager for the San Diego Padres of Major League Baseball (MLB).
+Craig Nicholas Stammen (born March 9, 1984) is an American professional baseball manager and former pitcher who is the manager of the San Diego Padres of Major League Baseball (MLB).
 He played in MLB for the Washington Nationals and the Padres.

 Amateur career

 Stammen started playing baseball in North Star Little League, where he played with fellow future MLB pitcher Cory Luebke.
 Stammen graduated from Versailles High School where he played football, basketball, and baseball.
-He was named to the all-Miami Valley baseball team and was awarded Academic All-Ohio honors in 2002.
+He was named to the all-Miami Valley baseball team and was awarded Academic All-Ohio honors in 2001.

 Stammen attended the University of Dayton, where he played college baseball for the Dayton Flyers and majored in entrepreneurship and business management.
-For the Flyers, he had 60 pitching appearances over three seasons, as well as pitching in the Great Lakes Summer Collegiate League in 2004.
+For the Flyers, he had 81 pitching appearances over three seasons, as well as pitching for the Lima Locos in the Great Lakes Summer Collegiate League in 2003-2004 (along with a single game for the Grand Lake Mariners in 2005, before he was drafted by the Washington Nationals).
 He was an Atlantic 10 Conference Academic All-Conference Pick in 2005.
 While at Dayton, Stammen was teammates with fellow pitcher and future Nationals teammate Jerry Blevins.